 - Patients can speak clearly and confidently without fear of slippage

 Dental Implant Before & After

 Studies show that dental implants have a 35% higher success rate when compared to traditional fixed bridgework or dentures.

-All three of these restorations replace missing teeth, however a dental implant is the only one that replaces the actual root structure of a tooth.
-This means that the prosthetic tooth (or teeth) is permanently fixed in the mouth and does not require any support from neighboring teeth or use of adhesives.
+All three of these restorations replace missing teeth, however, a dental implant is the only one that replaces the actual root structure of a tooth.
+This means that the prosthetic tooth (or teeth) is permanently fixed in the mouth and does not require any support from neighboring teeth or the use of adhesives.